Part of the Comprehensive Incoterms Guide

 The buyer is liable and responsible for almost every step.
 The seller is only responsible for the Bill of Lading or Air Waybill, and ensuring that the goods are available for pickup at the named place, usually their factory, at a time agreed with the forwarder.

 Recommended for containerized freight.

 Is This A Good Choice?

 This is probably not a convenient arrangement, as the buyer is usually in a much poorer position than the seller for arranging tasks in the export country.
-Those tasks include loading the truck; arranging for specialised equipment for loading if required; documentation (the seller is only obliged to help get an export licence, Certificate of Origin etc. – and is not even obliged to provide packing lists or fumigation certificates); and managing export clearance.
+Those tasks include loading the truck; arranging for specialized equipment for loading if required; documentation (the seller is only obliged to help get an export license, Certificate of Origin etc. – and is not even obliged to provide packing lists or fumigation certificates); and managing export clearance.
 Consider FCA instead.

 EXW Tips And Tricks